a-ads/blog/content/blog/how-to-get-paid-in-cryptocurrency.md

 As mentioned above, some companies are savvy enough to offer their employees a paycheck in cryptocurrency.
 Other lucky ones who receive payments in crypto are freelancers and self-employed, as they can choose whom to work with and what to be paid.
 But that's not all.
 Do you have a website or a blog?
 Then you also can start earning some cryptocurrency.

 Since Google banned or restricted crypto-related businesses from advertising through its network, the advertising industry had to adapt.
-Countless crypto ad networks (such as A-ADS) were created to fill the market's advertising needs.
+Countless crypto ad networks (such as AADS) were created to fill the market's advertising needs.
 Their platforms created vast networks of crypto-publishers where advertisers could place their banners.
-It takes less than a minute for A-ADS clients to become a publisher and start earning.
-You should go to the A-ADS website and follow three simple steps:
+It takes less than a minute for AADS clients to become a publisher and start earning.
+You should go to the AADS website and follow three simple steps:

 1. Fill out the ad unit creation form to get the HTML code
 2. Insert it on your website
 3. Wait for your earnings

-What's more, A-ADS provides alternative technologies for monetizing your traffic.
+What's more, AADS provides alternative technologies for monetizing your traffic.
 In addition to selling ads on the website directly, you can also earn from the platform's active advertisers pool.
 In return for displaying ads, the publisher gets paid.
 And while most networks will pay out their users in only one currency (such as EUR or USD), many also do payouts in cryptocurrency.

 You also can become an advertiser to earn crypto.
-Platforms like A-ADS have over 120000 publishers that give access to various categories, such as lifestyle, blogs, crypto sites, and many others.
+Platforms like AADS have over 120000 publishers that give access to various categories, such as lifestyle, blogs, crypto sites, and many others.
 That variety allows advertisers to reach their target audience.
 Click here to start a campaign. (ссылка на главную страницу чтобы создать рекламный баннер)

 ## Tax Treatment Of Cryptocurrencies